VorpalBlade/paketkoll/doc/src/konfigkoll/getting_started.md

 also has special convenient support.
 The rest is just a suggestion.
 You can structure your configuration however you like.

-If you are comming from [aconfmgr] this structure should feel somewhat familiar.
+If you are coming from [aconfmgr] this structure should feel somewhat familiar.

 ## The configuration language

 The configuration language in use is [Rune], which is based on Rust when it comes to syntax.
-Unlike Rust it is a dynamically typed language with reference counting, no need to worry about borrow checking, strict types or any of the other features that make Rust a bit of a learning curve.
+Unlike Rust, it is a dynamically typed language with reference counting, no need to worry about borrow checking, strict types or any of the other features that make Rust a bit of a learning curve.